Mandalay Bay

 How Many Betting Windows?
 About 16, with electronic signboards.

-Minimum Wager: $5 sports, $2 race
+Minimum Wager: $10 sports, $2 race.

 Number of Tables: Ten.

 Game Spreads and Limits: Plenty of Hold-em $2-$4, $3-$6.
 The $4-$8 and $6-$12 have a half-kill.
 And, of course, no-limit games with at least $100 buy-in.
-They say they claim to deal no-limit and $4-$8 Crazy Pineapple.
-We wish they really had it going all the time.
+They deal $4-$8 Crazy Pineapple but it's very rare.
+We wish they dealt it more.
 Pineapple, like ex-girlfriends, is best crazy.

 Beginner Games or Classes?
 Free lessons during the afternoon Monday through Thursday.